Florida Home Insurance Rates by County

 The CHOICES tool gives you a general idea of the market, but for an accurate quote based on your specific home — including your actual roof age, wind mitigation features, construction type, and desired coverage limits — you need to work with an agent who can run your profile through multiple carriers.

-Rate data on this page comes from Florida OIR filings, the CHOICES rate comparison system, official press releases, and our agency's experience quoting across all 67 Florida counties.
-Data reflects approximate averages as of early 2026 — individual rates vary significantly based on property characteristics.
+Planning context on this page is informed by Florida OIR filings, the CHOICES rate comparison system, official market updates, and our agency's quoting experience across Florida.
+The regional tiers are not official county averages or carrier offers.
+Individual rates vary significantly based on property characteristics and current carrier appetite.

 Frequently Asked Questions